yochaigal/cairn/adventures/conversions/where-the-wheat-grows-tall.md

 #### Noon Wraith
 8 HP, 1 Armor, 8 STR, 11 DEX, 15 WIL, claws (d6+d6)
-- Sunstrike: On Critical Damage, target believes they are on fire.
-WIL save or take an additional 1d4 STR damage.
+- **Sunstrike**: On Critical Damage, target must make a **WIL** save or they believe they are on fire and take an additional 1d4 STR damage.
+They act accordingly.

 #### Poleviks